whatcould/webshims-rails/README.md

   $.webshims.polyfill()
   ```

    The version number above should match the version of Webshims.
-When you update the gem make sure to change this so browser-cached files will be reloaded.
-If you are interpolating your JavaScript, you can use the helper `webshims_path` to automatically populate the version number.
+When you update the gem change this so browser-cached files get reloaded.
+If you are interpolating your JavaScript, you can use the helper `webshims_path` to automatically populate the path with version number.

 4. For Turbolinks users only: you'll need to update the polyfill on page load: